 If you haven’t reviewed the CBOE’s SPX and SPXW options you should—they can save money, enhance your profits, and eliminate some risks.

-First about the money, SPX/SPXpms are:
+First, about the money, SPX/SPXWs are:

-- Considered taxable as section 1256 contracts—generally 60% of your gains are treated as long term, regardless of how long you hold them
+- Considered taxable as section 1256 contracts—generally 60% of your gains are treated as long-term, regardless of how long you hold them

-SPX/SPXpms reduce aggravation because:
+SPX/SPXWs reduce aggravation because:

 - They eliminate pin risk, and any other scenarios where you end up long or short securities when your options expire in the money

 - They can only be exercised at expiration (European style), so there is no risk of early assignment unbalancing a spread position.
 You don’t have to worry about ex-dividend dates triggering assignments.

 - For SPXW options there are no delays in settlement—the opening settlement price of SPX (ticker SET) can sometimes be delayed an hour or more because order imbalances delay trading on some stocks.
 The market close is usually more orderly.